-- Transactions with central banks; - Transactions with governments of EU countries, including those from reverserepurchase agreements on government debt securities; - Transactions with general governments of countries classified in group 1 for the purpose of country risk; - Transactions on behalf of deposit guarantee funds and resolution funds, provided their credit quality is equivalent to those of the European Union; - Transactions on behalf of credit institutions and specialized lending institutions from countries of the European Union and, in general, from countries classified as country risk group 1; - Transactions with Spanish reciprocal guarantee companies and government agencies or enterprises from other countries classified in group 1, whose main activity is credit insurance or guarantees; - Transactions with non-financial corporations considered to belong to the public sector as referred in rule sixty-six, paragraph 7; - Advances on pensions or wages , provided the paying entity is a government agency and the wage or persion is direct credited to the entity:
+- Transactions with central banks. - Transactions with governments of EU countries, including those from reverserepurchase agreements on government debt securities. - Transactions with general governments of countries classified in group 1 for the purpose of country risk. - Transactions in the name of deposit guarantee funds and resolution funds, provided their credit quality is such that they are equivalent to those of the European Union. - Transactions in the name of credit institutions and specialized lending institutions from countries of the European Union and, in general, from countries classified in group 1 for the purpose of country risk. - Transactions with reciprocal guarantee companies and government agencies or enterprises from other countries classified in group 1, whose main activity is credit insurance or guarantees. - transactions with non-financial corporations considered to belong to the public sector as referred to in rule 66, paragraph 5. - advances on the following month's pensions or wages, provided the paying entity is a government agency and the wage or pension is direct credited to the institution; and.